Code-the-Dream-School/python-essentials-v2/lessons/12AdvancedDataVisualizationTechniques.md

 # **Lesson 12 — Advanced Data Visualization Techniques**

 ## **Lesson Overview**
 **Learning objective:** students will learn how to build advanced, interactive visualizations using Python libraries such as Pandas, Plotly.
 They will practice visualizing data from DataFrames, creating interactive charts, and developing simple dashboards for real-time data exploration.
 To prepare for the final project, students will complete this lesson and assignment in a personal GitHub repository rather than in `python_homework`.
-An optional section introduces Streamlit for dashboard development.
+A section introduces Streamlit for dashboard development.

 ### **Topics:**
 1. Plotting with Pandas: Visualizing data directly from DataFrames.
 2. Interactive Visualizations: Using Plotly for interactive plotting.
-3. Dashboards: Creating dynamic dashboards with Plotly.
-4. Advanced Customization: Advanced interactivity, subplots, and real-time updates.
-5. Optional lesson on Streamlit.
+3. Building interactive apps using Streamlit.
+4. Reflection

 Note:
-For your final project, you will create a dashboard using one of these tools.
-Which one you use is up to you.
-Check out the optional Streamlit information and assignment if you are interested in Streamlit.
+For your final project, you will create a dashboard using Streamlit.
+Check out the Streamlit overview and the assignment for details.

 ### **Setup**

-You are using your own repository, both for the lesson and for the assignment.
-If you do the Streamlit portions, these are also to be done within a second new repository.
-The steps are these:
+You are using your own repository for both the lesson and the assignment.
+Do the Streamlit portions in the same repository (e.g., in a streamlit/ folder).

 1. Create a folder called  `python-assignment12`.
 This should **not** be inside of the `python_homework` folder.
 Change to this directory.
 2. Do a `git init`.
 3. Create a `.gitignore` file.
 You can copy the one from `python_homework`, but be sure you know why that one says what it does.
 4. Create a virtual environment called `.venv`.
 See the README.md for `python_homework` if you don't remember how this is done.
 5. Create a `requirements.txt` file.
 This should include the following packages.
-These will also cover the optional streamlit lesson.
+These will cover the streamlit lesson.
     - numpy
     - pandas
     - matplotlib